 Mathewson, David L. Revelation: A Handbook on the Greek Text.
 Waco: Baylor University Press, 2016.
 337 pp.

-The book of Revelation is one of the most intriguing books in the Bible and the one that arises more curiosity among Christians.
-Many exegetical commentaries have been written on this book varying from technical to application commentaries.
-The book we have in front of us today is not a commentary but rather a handbook.
-Revelation: A Handbook on the Greek Text is a detailed study of the grammar and “problematic issues” (Mathewson, 2016, p.
-11) the book of revelation presents.
+The book of Revelation is one of the most intriguing books of the Bible and the one that arises more curiosity among Christians.
+Many exegetical commentaries have been written on this book, varying from technical to application commentaries.
+The book we have in front of us today is not a commentary in itself but rather a handbook.
+Revelation: A Handbook on the Greek Text is a detailed study of the grammar and “problematic issues” (Mathewson, 2016, p. xxi) the book of revelation presents.
 This volume is part of the Baylor Handbook on the New Testament Greek (BHNTG), an initiative promoted by Baylor University Press.

 The first thing readers will find inside this book is an introduction to the BHNTG series and the approach adopted in this series, which is deponency.
 Then the author introduces readers to the book of Revelation by addressing basic issues such as literary genre and style of Revelation, the language and Semitic influence, verbal aspects, and participles.
-Readers will not find discussions on authorship, audience, date of writing and other elements that are commonly found in commentaries.
-Mathewson stated, “I have tried as much as possible to avoid commentary on this or that verse or issue” (p.
-11).
+Readers will not find discussions on authorship (though in his introduction Mathewson affirms John was the author of Revelation), audience, date of writing and other elements that are commonly found in commentaries.
+Mathewson stated, “I have tried as much as possible to avoid commentary on this or that verse or issue” (p. xxi).
 This book does not offer eschatological interpretations on the book of Revelation since that is not the purpose of the book.

 Many scholars argue against the study of the Bible in a word-by-word basis.
 They claim that studying words by isolating them leads interpreters and students to decontextualize the passage.
 That is totally true.
 However, the word-by-word approach is justifiable in this work since the nature of this handbook on the Greek text is to help students and interpreters in their personal interpretation.
 It must be said that neither the editor not the author advocate in favor of this method as if it should be used as the general rule in studying the Bible.